 - Debt-to-Income (DTI) - Personal income qualification metric

-- Rental income - How rental income is tracked
+- Incomes - How rental income is tracked